Bannerlord-Modding/Documentation/_xmldocs/Items/Item/ItemComponent/Weapon/README.md

 - #### center_of_mass
   **type:**  `vector3d`
   **example:** `0.15,0,0`
   *Center of mass of the weapon.
-TODO: what is this used for?*
+Used for calculating damage*

 - #### stack_amount
   **type:**  `int`